SuppliedOrange/greenscreen-subtitles/README.md

 I use this on OBS for streaming with a chroma key.
 My speech is converted to text and is sent to this app.

 # How to build:
-Download the repo, run `npm install` in the directory.
+Download the repo, run `npm install` in the directory. <br>
-Run `npm install electron -g` and install electron globally.
+Run `npm install electron -g` and install electron globally. <br>
-Run `electron .` in the directory, and you're done.
+Run `electron .` in the directory to start the server.

 # How to use:
 Send a request to `http://127.0.0.1:4999/update_subtitles` with a post request in the form of